ScoreCloud

 ScoreCloud is a software service and web application for creating, storing, and sharing music notation, created by Doremir for macOS, Microsoft Windows, iPhone and iPad.

 The main functionality of the software is the automatic creation of music notation directly from music performance or recordings.

 ScoreCloud comes in two varieties – ScoreCloud Studio and ScoreCloud Express.
-Studio is an application software available for Mac OS X and Microsoft Windows and contains full editing capabilities, as provided by common music notation software.
+Studio is an application software available for macOS and Microsoft Windows and contains full editing capabilities, as provided by common music notation software.
 Express is a mobile app available for iPhone and iPad and contains simplified editing capabilities.

 The software is available for free, but adds a watermark when printing, and does not allow saving files or exporting to MusicXML without subscribing at the Pro level.
 An intermediate subscription plan, Plus, removes the watermark and allows export to MIDI.

 ScoreCloud is marketed as the only service offering the ability to record audio, transcribe it to MIDI, transform it to sheet music, and share the sheet music online.
 ScoreCloud's ability to transcribe real-time MIDI input into sheet music has been praised in the British music technology magazine Sound on Sound.

 The latest version, ScoreCloud 4, includes polyphonic audio analysis.
 In practice, this allows the user to sing or play any instrument whereafter the software will create sheet music.